Green Class

 What is Green Class?

-Green Class is a specialist provision within Surbiton Children’s Centre Nursery for 10 children.
-10 pre-school age children (5 in the morning and 5 in the afternoon) who have a Social Communication Disorder or Autism.
-There are an additional 4 Supported Places and these children are able to spend time in both mainstream and within the Green Class to have opportunities for specialist interventions
+Green Class is a specialist provision within Surbiton Hill Nursery for 14 children.
+14 pre-school age children (7 in the morning and 7 in the afternoon) who have a Social Communication Difficulties or Autism.
+There are an additional 8 Supported Places and these children spend time in mainstream and to have opportunities for specialist interventions within the Green Class.

 How are Green Class children supported?

-Green Class has a high staff ratio of 3 staff members to 5 children and is also supported by a Speech and Language Therapist, Occupational Therapist and Educational Psychologist.
-All staff in Surbiton Children’s Centre Nursery have had training in working with children with Social Communication Disorders.
+Green Class has a high staff ratio of 4 staff members to 7 children and is also supported by a Speech and Language Therapist, Occupational Therapist and Educational Psychologist.
+All staff in Surbiton Hill Nursery have had training in working with children with Social Communication Difficulties.

 What teaching methods are used?

 As all the children within Green Class find processing language difficult, a wide range of teaching methods are employed, including structured visual timetables and the TEACCH system.
-Picture Exchange Communication System is used with children with limited expressive language and difficulties in initiating.
+Aided Language Display Boards is used with children with limited expressive language and difficulties in initiating.
 Songs and rhymes are used all the time and improve attention and listening.

 Does Green Class also support the development of social skills?